loris-imageserver/loris/doc/deployment.md

 Resolving Identifiers
 ---------------------
 See `loris/resolver.py`.
 It depends what you're going to do here, but with the default you're going to at least need to change the `SRC_IMG_ROOT` constant.
 It is assumed that different users in different environment will likely need to implmenent the `resolve` function in `resolver.py` in different ways.

+`loris.resolver.resolve` must take a string that is an identifier as its only argument, and return a string that is absolute path on the local file system to a jp2.

 That said...

 The supplied method for resolving identifiers to images is about as simple as it could be.
 In a request that looks like this